 - Clinical healing/wellness work that lacks a justice frame

-- Applicants will receive a decision within 10 business days of the application’s submission
+- Applicants will receive a decision within two weeks of submitting the application.

 - Checks will be mailed to successful applicants within 10 business days of receipt of a signed contract

-- A brief report will be required from grantees and can be submitted in writing or via scheduled phone interview
+- A brief report will be required from grantees four months after the grant has been made.
+To accommodate different learning styles, the report may be submitted in writing or via a scheduled phone interview with So Love Can Win Program Officer, Iris Garcia.

 Running from September 15-November 15, 2017, Akonadi Foundation’s #SoLoveCanWin Community Response Fund awarded 24 grants, totaling $114,500 Many of the grants were given to organizations working with communities at the intersection of multiple oppressions, including gender, sexual orientation, and age.